guide

 Example: tljocjkijs.a.pinggy.link:40527

-Step 1.
-Install RDP server
+Step 2.
+Install the RDP server

 sudo apt update